marvin1099/BitwardenAutofiller/README.md

 ### Example

-To start the script in clientmode mode (daemon allready has to be running) with a custom fill action sequence:
+To start the script in client mode (daemon must already be running) with a custom fill action sequence:

 ```bash
 python main.py -c -f C14724635
 ```

-This will fill in the login information (username, password, and copy the TOTP code) and it will hit tab after username and enter after password
+This will fill in the login information (username, password, and copy the TOTP code), and it will hit tab after the username and enter after the password.

 ## Contributing

 Contributions are welcome!
 If you'd like to contribute, please fork the repository and submit a pull request.

-### Notes

-- Ensure all dependencies are properly installed to avoid runtime errors.